daveschudel/Fedora-KDE/README.md

 <br><br>
 ### KDE Desktop Effects

-I started using a Desktop Effect called Energize B [Burn-My-Windows] available on the KDE Store [https://www.pling.com/p/1884311It].
+I started using a Desktop Effect called Energize B [Burn-My-Windows] available on the KDE Store or [here](https://www.pling.com/p/1884311It).
 It makes opening & closing windows look like they're beaming in and out with a transporter.
 But I miss the spinning cube.
 I hope the KDE developers bring it back.
 I had an image of an open Stargate at the top & bottom.

 KDE is great if you want to show off :)
 <br><br>